jtw-r/SudokuSolver/README.md

 ### About:
 #### SudokuSolver_Try1 is my first, and *only*, attempt at making a working sudoku puzzle solver.

-You may be thinking "*Well that takes the fun out of it*" and yes, you would be right, but this application also has tools to help you solve it!
+You may be thinking "*Well that takes the fun out of it*" and yes, you would be right, but this application also has tools to help you solve puzzles by yourself!

 <br>